martin-helmich/phpunit-psr7-assert/README.md

 Asserts that the message body matches the constraint `$constraint`.
 If `$constraint` is a primitive value, the assertion will pass when the message body is equal to the constraint.
-If `$constraint` is an instance of the `PHPUnit_Framework_Constraint` class, the constraint will be evaluated as-is.
+If `$constraint` is an instance of the `PHPUnit\Framework\Constraint\Constraint` class, the constraint will be evaluated as-is.

 ##### `assertMessageBodyMatchesJson($message, $jsonConstraints)` / `bodyMatchesJson($jsonConstraints)`